npolley/CircumSpectrum/src/RADAR/README.md

 - Reaction-level coefficients for each subsystem fingerprint model.
 - Labels describing which groups the fingerprint separates (e.g. high vs low activity).

-**Output of this stage:** reusable fingerprint objects and prep metadata for each assay, suitable for anatomy analysis and downstream visualization.
+**Output of this stage:** reusable fingerprint objects and prep metadata for each assay, suitable for phenotypic analysis and downstream visualization.

 ---